 St. Luke's, Garford

 As well as the main parish church of All Saints' we also have a former chapel-of-ease in our parish.
 This is St. Luke's Church in Garford.
-Garford village is an historic, rural community of about 70 houses and 200 residents, consisting of a mixture of farm workers, professionals & commuters, retired people, young families with a number of children.
+Garford village is an historic, rural community of about 70 houses and 200 residents, consisting of a mixture of farm workers, professionals & commuters, retired people, young families with a growing number of children.
 The focal parts of Garford are the village hall and church, as well as the lovely countryside which surrounds the village.

-Since Christmas 2020, the church has been open each Sunday between 11am-12pm for private prayer.
+The Church is open each Sunday between 11am-12pm for private prayer.
 There is usually some music too.
 Anyone is welcome to join in and will receive a very warm welcome!

-The 'Friends of St. Luke's' are a group of Garford residents who are passionate about their little church and who help to maintain the church building and grounds.
+The 'Friends of St. Luke's' are a WhatsApp group of Garford residents who are passionate about their little church and who help to maintain the church building and grounds.

 Garford belongs to the ancient parish of Marcham, which also included Frilford, Cothill and Gozzards Ford, dating back to Anglo-Saxon times and possibly earlier, based on an Anglo-Saxon estate, which may have originated in a Roman one.